 Q: What is a ‘yoga mat towel’?

 A: Some folks are confused by the term ‘yoga mat towel’ and buy something they weren’t expecting.
 Yoga mat towels are just that, towels used to soak up sweat from your yoga mat.
 These are particularly popular with those who practice Bikram yoga.
 Otherwise known as ‘hot yoga’.
-As you can probably surmise people tend to sweat a lot when practicing this type of yoga.
-This can turn the yoga mat into a slippery mess.
-To keep things dry, comfortable and safe we have the yoga mat towel.
+As you can probably surmise, people tend to sweat a lot when practicing this type of yoga.
+That can turn the yoga mat into a slippery mess.
+To keep things dry, comfortable, and safe, we have the yoga mat towel.
 Some people lay them on top of the mat while they practice.
-Others just use the towel to periodically wipe down the mat.
+Others just use the towel to wipe down the mat periodically.